xlliu7/MUSES/README.md

 CVPR 2021.

 MUSES is a large-scale video dataset, designed to spur researches on a new task called multi-shot temporal event localization.
-We present a baseline aproach that achieves SOTA peformance on MUSES.
+We present a baseline aproach (denoted as MUSES-Net) that achieves SOTA peformance on MUSES.
 It also reports an mAP of 56.9% on THUMOS14 at IoU=0.5.

 Refer to the [paper](https://arxiv.org/abs/2012.09434) and the [project page](http://songbai.site/muses/) for more information.

 # Updates
+[2021.6.24] A combination of MUSES-Net and our latest work TadTR achieves 60.0% mAP, a new record on THUMOS14!
 [2021.6.19] Code and the annotation file of MUSES is released.
 Please find the annotation file on our [project page](http://songbai.site/muses/).

 # Contents